| The Notarius and Commercial Transactions on HârnBy: Scott PfeifferHârn, though medieval in environment, has a very late medieval

 nearly all cases other than political appointment, the Notarius is a member in

+good standing of the Litigants Guild.
 The Crown in each Kingdom has the right to make Notarius.
 This

 right is often delegated to free towns, and every free town on Hârn has such